 Just like with every machine, a shop vac also needs regular maintenance.
 You can increase the life of your shop vac with simple modifications that make your machine quieter and save you money on filters.
 Check the video from House Doctor Ray on some easy DIY upgrade hacks.

-The best way to choose a shop vac is to do in-depth research, read reviews from customers, and check our guide.
+The best way to choose a shop vac is to do in-depth research, read customer reviews, and check our guide.
 We strive to provide you with recent and updated information on the products.
 Here is what we considered while choosing the best shop vacuum.

 Yes, a wet/dry shop vac will clean almost any type of liquid, be it water, soda, feces, urine, or anything.
 However, you must ensure that you have switched it to dry vacuuming.
 Also, your vacuum should have the necessary filters and other accessories to do the job.
 A HEPA filter is the best one for this purpose as HEPA filtration offers a special design to filter out harmful allergens.